ombaviskar18/Somania_Minihub/TELEGRAM_BOT_SETUP.md

 ```

 ### 3. Web App Integration
-The bot includes a Web App that opens Somania MiniHub directly in Telegram:
+The bot includes a Web App that opens Somnia MiniHub directly in Telegram:
 - Click the "🎮 Play Games" menu button
 - Use inline keyboard buttons in bot messages
 - Access all platform features seamlessly